hiejulia/jhipster-distributed-system-computing/README.md

         + Spring cloud :
             + distributed messaging : Cloud bus link the nodes of a distributed system with a lightweigh message broker
             +
+    + gRPC for 1 service : written with Go
 + Distributed crawler
 + Distributed